Consequences of hearing loss

 Children and hearing loss

 Children can also experience hearing loss.
-Hearing loss in smaller children is normally caused by genetic factors, physical abnormalities in the ear or it might be caused by certain diseases.
-In larger children and especially teenagers the hearing loss may often be a result of noise exposure.
+Hearing problems in smaller children is normally caused by genetic factors, physical abnormalities in the ear or it might be caused by certain diseases.
+In larger children and especially teenagers the hearing problems may often be a result of noise exposure.

 Treatment of hearing loss